Contact: Daryl Kimball, Executive Director, (202) 463-8270 x107

 The two countries in September 1987 signed an agreement creating the Nuclear Risk Reduction Centers (NRRC) in both Washington and Moscow, which became operational in 1988.
 Though using a similar communications system, the centers are separate from the hotline.
 While the hotline is reserved for heads of government, the centers exchange information and notifications as required under arms control and other confidence-building agreements.

 Once the hotline between Washington and Moscow proved to be useful, other states established hotlines.
 In 1966, France signed an accord establishing a direct communications link between Paris and Moscow.
 Under the 1967 British-Soviet agreement, a direct communications line was set up between Moscow and London.

-In 1998, Beijing established head-of-state hotlines with Russia and the United States.
-In April 1996, during Russian President Yeltsin’s third summit meeting in Beijing, the two sides agreed to maintain regular dialogues at various levels and through multiple channels, including a governmental telephone hotline.
-On May 3, 1998, a hotline between China and Russia finally began operating.
+In April 1996, during Russian President Boris Yeltsin’s third summit meeting in Beijing, the two sides agreed to maintain regular dialogues at various levels and through multiple channels, including a governmental telephone hotline.
+On May 3, 1998, a hotline between China and Russia officially began operating.
 This is the first time Beijing has established a hotline with the head of a foreign state.
 Ten years later, in March 2008, a hotline between the Chinese and Russian Defense Ministries was established to enhance bilateral cooperation between the two states.
 The Russian and Chinese were exchanging their views on the international and regional situation as well as other issues of common concern.

 U.S.–China Nuclear Hotline

 In April 1998, China’s Minister of Foreign Affairs Tang Jiaxuan and U.S. Secretary of State Madeleine Albright signed an agreement to establish a hotline between the governments of the two countries.
 The hotline was activated during President Clinton’s visit to China in June 1998.